cloudmesh-community/hid-sp18-704/project-report/report.md

 corrections.
 Programs such as these, and like humans, are always learning, but have far better memory recall and learning ability than humans, but only when taught.

-## Applications of artificial intelligence
+## Applications of Artificial Intelligence

 The applications of Artificial intelligence are far reaching.
 It can simplify a doctor visit or regulation compliance or even predict someone who is at risk of self-harm or suicidal.
 Artificial intelligence is prevalent in many other